 1 Consultants, was it a geographic area, was it 2 a resource issue?
-I was given assurance that every other Consultant used Clinical Nurse Specialists and 3 all other practice had it embedded into their practice, 4 5 and that then evolved into one of the assurance 10:08 requirements in the action plan, but I did seek 6 7 assurance because, obviously, we were very concerned 8 about the effect on patients of having care that was unsupported and care in the community that they didn't 9 join up with the many other needs within the community.
-10 11 7 Q. Yes.
+I was given assurance that every 3 other Consultant used Clinical Nurse Specialists and 4 all other practice had it embedded into their practice, 5 and that then evolved into one of the assurance 10:08 6 requirements in the action plan, but I did seek 7 assurance because, obviously, we were very concerned 8 about the effect on patients of having care that was 9 unsupported and care in the community that they didn't 10 join up with the many other needs within the community.
+10:08 11 7 Q. Yes.
 Moving down to the middle of the page, please.
-12 Mr. Glackin makes the point that -- and maybe you will 13 try to help us with the context for this.
-Mr. Glackin believes it is a criticism of the other Consultants or 14 15 other consultants as it says here.
-Is that an 10:09 16 intervention in the round dealing with your concerns about the MDM and how it functioned, or is that 17 18 a specific remark in relation to the nursing issue?
-19 Α. DR. HUGHES: I think it's about the overall issues, and I think that the document we started with yesterday 20 10:09 morning about the GMC, about other professionals' 21 22 responsibilities when working in multidisciplinary 23 teams was not really understood.
-When you work in 24 a multidisciplinary team you share the care, but you 25 also share the responsibility for the care to a degree, and if you are the MDM lead, you have additional 26 had moved from what had happened to why it had happened, and a lot of professionals were reflecting on responsibilities.
+12 Mr. Glackin makes the point that and maybe you will 13 try to help us with the context for this.
+Mr. Glackin 14 believes it is a criticism of the other Consultants or 15 other consultants as it says here.
+Is that an 10:09 16 intervention in the round dealing with your concerns 17 about the MDM and how it functioned, or is that 18 a specific remark in relation to the nursing issue?
+19 Α. DR. HUGHES: I think it's about the overall issues, and 20 I think that the document we started with yesterday 10:09 21 morning about the GMC, about other professionals' 22 responsibilities when working in multidisciplinary 23 teams was not really understood.
+When you work in 24 a multidisciplinary team you share the care, but you 25 also share the responsibility for the care to a degree, 10:09 26 and if you are the MDM lead, you have additional 27 responsibilities.
+I think at this stage the process 28 had moved from what had happened to why it had 29 happened, and a lot of professionals were reflecting on